-Although the Jumbo Jim performs very strong, it must be said that the LiteSkin sidewalls are much thinner and weaker than the competition, getting the Jumbo Jim to seal might be a bit harder when used in tubeless form.
-The SnakeSkin version of the Jumbo Jim might have matched the competition better in that regard.
-I do expect the SnakeSkin still has a lower rolling resistance than the competition.
-From experience with the normal sized Schwalbe MTB tires, I expect the Jumbo Jim SnakeSkin to come in at 39 - 40 watts at 8 psi / 0.6 bars.
+Although the Jumbo Jim performs very strong, it must be said that the LiteSkin sidewalls are much thinner and weaker than the competition.
+Getting the Jumbo Jim to seal in a tubeless set up might be a bit harder; the SnakeSkin version of the Jumbo Jim should make a tubeless set up much easier.
+I do expect the SnakeSkin still has less rolling resistance than the competition.
+From experience with the regular sized Schwalbe MTB tires, the Jumbo Jim SnakeSkin should come in at 39 - 40 watts at 8 psi / 0.6 bars.

 Puncture Resistance Test Results

 |Puncture Resistance Test Result (higher is better)|

 As expected from a tire built to provide race performance, the Jumbo Jim comes in at the bottom of the list in the puncture resistance tests.
 Still, puncture performance isn't that bad as it comes just a few points short in both the tread and sidewall puncture tests.